survivejs/react-book/manuscript/03_webpack_and_react.md

 T> Babel provides stage specific presets.
 It is clearer to rely directly on any custom features you might want to use.
 This documents your project well and keeps it maintainable.
 You could even drop *babel-preset-es2015* and enable the features you need one by one.

+### Using Babel for Webpack Configuration

-T> It is possible to use Babel transpiled features in your Webpack configuration file.
+It is possible to use Babel transpiled features in your Webpack configuration file.
 Simply rename *webpack.config.js* to *webpack.config.babel.js* and Webpack will pick it up provided Babel has been set up in your project.
 It will respect the contents of *.babelrc*.

+For this to work, you will need to have [babel-register](https://www.npmjs.com/package/babel-register) installed to your project.
+Webpack relies internally on [interpret](https://www.npmjs.com/package/interpret) to make this work.

 ## Developing the First React View